abudaan/push-notification-server/README.md

 openssl pkcs12 -in path.p12 -out newfile.key.pem -nocerts -nodes

-Replace the ip address in line 36 by your the ip address of the computer that runs Xcode, the port number should be 8081:
+In the file AppDelegate.m replace the ip address in line 36 by your the ip address of the computer that runs Xcode, the port number should be 8081:
 ```
 jsCodeLocation =
   [NSURL URLWithString:@"http://192.168.0.12:8081/index.ios.bundle?platform=ios&dev=true"];